gabochi/rampcode/README.md

 And assign a shurtcut key (like CTRL+. or whatever).
 So, every time I press CTRL+., the current line is sent as a message to the rampcode patch.

 Also, Perl (or Haskell, maybe Lisp) syntax highlighting works fine.

+## Atom plugin

+Thanks to Reo Matsumoto, you can now do some rampcoding in Atom: https://github.com/pndmix/atom-rampcode

 ### Using the command line